-Prague is one of the craziest cities you will ever party in.
+Nightlife in Prague is one of the craziest you will ever experience.
 What exactly can you expect?
 Well, be prepared for anything and everything.
 Do you want loud music, flashing lights, and a sweaty night of regret?
 Do you want a chill, laid back kind of night with your friends?
 Maybe just drinking by the Vltava River as the sun sets?
 There are so many different ways to have a night out in Prague, but I’ll give you my ideal itinerary with a few suggestions.

 8PM and earlier:

 Ha, just don’t even bother going out to a club or bar this early.
 If you want, this is where I would suggest finding a relaxing spot to sip on a beer or your drink of choice.
 A few bridges past the Charles Bridge, you will find an area where you can sit right by the Vltava River and have some drinks.
 This is where a lot of the locals go, so you know it’s good.

 Another place that I really enjoyed was a pub simply called The Pub.
 You pour your own beers as there’s a tap at your table.
 It measures how much beer you consume, and it compares how much beer your table has drank in comparison to other tables in the area and surrounding areas.
 If you’re like me, you’re a competitor, and you’re going to make sure your table gets first.
 We got first.
 I passed out at 8 PM by the river.
 Drink responsibly.

 Beer gardens are also a popular spot for locals and travelers alike.
 My personal favorite?
 I highly recommend going to the Beer Garden, Hospudka na Hradbach, in Vysehrad.
 Take the red line to Vysehrad and try to find your way around the historic and beautiful neighborhood until you get to the beer garden.
 It is a large, open space with many tables, decently priced beer, great food, and a stunning view of the city (pictured below).
 I could spend hours upon hours here, and would highly recommend it as a pregame before a night out.